Gormenghast (series): Television

 In 2000, the BBC and the PBS station WGBH of Boston produced Gormenghast, a four-part serial based on the first two books.
 The cast included Jonathan Rhys Meyers as Steerpike and Christopher Lee as Mr. Flay.
 The series achieved success on British television.

 Also made in 2000, the 30-minute TV short film A Boy in Darkness (adapted from Peake's novella Boy in Darkness) was the first production from the BBC Drama Lab.
 It was set in a "virtual" computer-generated world created by young computer game designers, and starred Jack Ryder as "The Boy" (a teenage Titus Groan), with Terry Jones narrating.

 In 2018 it was announced that Neil Gaiman and Akiva Goldsman would adapt the series into a television series for FremantleMedia.

 Theatre

 The minimalist stage version of Gormenghast dramatised by John Constable was performed by the David Glass Ensemble.
-Having premiered at the Alhambra Theatre Bradford in 1992, the play was performed at Battersea Arts Centre, the Lyric Theatre Hammersmith, on UK and British Council international tours.
+Having premiered at the Alhambra Theatre Bradford in 1992, the play was performed at Battersea Arts Centre, the Lyric Theatre Hammersmith, and on UK and British Council international tours.
 Constable's stripped-down stage adaptation is published by Bloomsbury.
 It was directed by David Glass, combining mime with melodrama and magic realism, designed by Rae Smith with music by John Eacott.
 A revival of Gormenghast toured UK theatres during 2006 and 2007.

-A stage version of Titus Alone was produced at the University of Sussex in 2001, using sound and physical theatre to evoke the strange world beyond Gormenghast Castle.
-It focused on themes of madness and the nature of reality to question whether Titus's memories of the castle are real, or merely fantasies of a damaged mind.
-It was particularly inspired by Mervyn Peake's loss of his mental faculties due to Parkinson's-induced dementia.